AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ### Data

-We have developed the **Magento 2 [!DNL Data Migration Tool]** to help you efficiently move all of your products, customers, and order data, store configurations, promotions and more to Magento 2.
+We have developed the **Magento 2 [!DNL Data Migration Tool]** to help you efficiently move all of your products, customers, and order data, store configurations, promotions, and more to Magento 2.
 This guide provides information on the tool and best practices for using it to migrate your data.

 ### Extensions and custom code